pfmack/100DaysOfCode/README.md

 Day 16 of #100DaysOfCode - I refactored the Magic 8 Ball code with some jQuery (which isn't "cool" anymore???).
 It now has a user interface thanks to Skillcrush that includes a onClick event and prompt for a user question input.

 Day 17 - #100DaysOfCode I'm starting the Complete JavaScript Course 2018 on Udemy.
 Working from books doesn't seem to be the way I learn best and I'm finding I don't know what to do with what I've learned past basic #javascript syntax.
-So, I'm trying this.
+So, I'm going to try this course.